-The locals frequent here as they find solace in the solitude of the hill.
-At the foothill, a community hall was constructed for feast & other celebrations.
-I remember being there for my Cousin Baptism celebration.
-It was fun being around with people you love…
+The locals frequent it here as they find solace in the solitude of the hills.
+In the foothills, a community hall was constructed for feasts and other celebrations.
+I remember being there for my Cousin’s Baptism celebration.
+It was fun being around people you love…

 Take a look at our first day trip which went on church hopping spree, The Church of Our Lady of Velankanni at Punniyavalanpuram, Selva Matha Church and St. Antony’s Shrine at Uvari, Athisaya Manal Matha Church at Sokkan kudieruppu, ThiruKalyana Matha Shrine at Pothakalanvilai and Sacred Heart Grotto at Alanthalai, and Holy Cross Church at Manapad.

-With that, we bid adieu to Kanyakumari and boarded our return trip to Chennai.
+With that, we bid adieu to Kanyakumari and boarded our return train to Chennai.